SlyBouhafs/ComparePR/README.md

 - Responsive design
 - Dark mode by default
 - Shows all comment types (general, review, inline)
-- Quick copy button available on every comment
+- Quick copy and link button on every comment
+- Comments organized by files and ordered by lines.
-- Collapsible comments and comment sections
+- Collapsible comment sections, file sections and line sections.
+- Comments count for comment sections and files.
 - Secure token storage using browser localStorage